 Only a rightsholder has standing to file a legal rights objection.
-The source and documentation of the existing legal rights the objector is claiming are infringed by the appliedyes-for gTLD must be included in the filing.
+The source and documentation of the existing legal rights the objector is claiming (which may include either registered or unregistered marks) are infringed by the applied-for gTLD must be included in the filing.